Not safe to use additives for melt and pour:

 Almost all biologicals, as they will rehydrate in melt and pour and thus spoil.
 This is a health hazard, whether you can see it or not.
 This is different when making cold or hot process soap, as then the fresh or dried ingredients go through the saponification process.

-So unfortunately you cannot use things like rose petals, lavender buds, any kind of tea (including herbal tea and matcha), any kind of fruit/vegetable/flower/herb (dried or not, powderderd or not), basically any kind of dried ingredients like that, aside from a very select few, see below.
+So unfortunately you cannot use things like rose petals, lavender buds, any kind of tea (including herbal tea and matcha), any kind of fruit/vegetable/flower/herb (dried or not, powderderd or not), basically any kind of fresh and dried ingredients like that, aside from a very select few, see below.

 Also not safe: ingredients with a high water content, like rose water, juices, purees, gels or milks.
 Ingredients that can irritate or burn the skin, like cinnamon, pepper or chili.